 - He’s less likely to get certain diseases, such as testicular cancer and most prostate diseases.

 - He will likely be calmer with less testosterone in his system, and thus you’ll be calmer too.

-- He’ll mark less, inside and out, since he has less incentive to announce his presence.
+- He’ll mark less, inside and outdoors, since he has less incentive to announce his presence.

 - The lower level of testosterone can improve if not eliminate roaming, aggression, humping, and other dominance-related behaviors.
-(He still might want to hump, but mounting after neutering has more to do with dominance than reproduction.
-He can still show interest in females in heat, too.)
+He still might want to hump, but mounting after neutering has more to do with dominance than reproduction.
+He may still show interest in females in heat, too.

 - In the case of senior dogs, neutering reduces the size of an enlarged prostate.

 - The health and behavioral benefits occur whether your boy is a wee puppy or distinguished senior citizen.

 A male dog can be neutered any time after eight weeks of age.
 A few years ago, most veterinarians advised waiting until puberty hit at about six months, and some still make that recommendation.
-Talk to your veterinarian about what’s best for your dog.
+Talk to your vet about what’s best for your dog.

 In general, dogs neutered before they go into puberty grow a bit bigger than those neutered after puberty because testosterone is involved in bone growth; sometimes that growth is preferable and sometimes it’s not.
 Most dogs are sexually mature by the age of five or six months, which can seem like the blink of an eye.

 If your dog’s testicles don’t descend, you still need to have him neutered.
 Cryptorchidism is the term for this condition.
-Dogs who suffer from cryptorchidism tend to have more testicular tumors than normal dogs.
+Dogs who suffer from cryptorchidism tend to have more testicular tumors than other dogs.
 Therefore, it’s especially important for these dogs to undergo the neutering procedure.

 Your veterinarian will usually offer pre-surgical blood work to make sure your dog is healthy enough for surgery and doesn’t have any health conditions that would affect the choice of anesthesia.
 Typically, young and healthy dogs don’t have any issues, but it’s a good idea to have a baseline reference for future blood tests.